anatolimacarovclimate/ProgrammingAssignment3/README.md

 7. Uses descriptive activity names to name the activities in the activity data set by ID.
 8. Merges the activity set to the main data set.
 9. From the main data set, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-10. Saves tidy data set to the 'tidy_data_mean_std.txt' file.
+10. Saves the tidy data set to the 'tidy_data_mean_std.txt' file.
 11. Removes all temporary data.

 License: